Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Set to `true` to enable reloading the [proposer configuration](../../how-to/configure/use-proposer-config-file.md) on every proposer preparation (once per epoch).
+Enables or disables reloading the [proposer configuration](../../how-to/configure/use-proposer-config-file.md) on every proposer preparation (once per epoch).
 The default is `false`.

 ### `validators-proposer-default-fee-recipient`